UWPCE-PythonCert/PythonCertDevel/source/scripts/fp-intro.rst

 They tell you to favor composable functions, functions in the mathematical sense, over objects and classes.

-They tell you to prefer immutability over mutability in your choices of data objects and algorithms and they give you the tools to accomplish it.
+They tell you to prefer immutability over mutability in your choices of data objects and algorithms and they give you the tools to accomplish the task.

 They tell you to focus on data flow rather than control flow and they provide syntax that makes that sane and possible.